MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 }
 ```

+Get ```lightClient.js``` from [the Misty Community GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills/Tools/javascript).

 ### Subscribing to WebSocket Data from Misty

-The [```lightSocket.js```](https://github.com/MistyCommunity/MistyI/tree/master/Skills) JavaScript helper lets you register JavaScript callback functions for Misty's WebSocket connections.
+The ```lightSocket.js``` JavaScript helper lets you register JavaScript callback functions for Misty's WebSocket connections.
 The example function below shows how you can use ```lightSocket.js``` to subscribe to and unsubscribe from specific data streams:

 Example call: